 How do I keep cats out of my garden?

 There are natural ways to stop cats from coming into your garden.
 Firstly, don't get into the habit of feeding neighbourhood cats.
 Also, make sure lids on bins are secure to contain smells and food waste that cats might find appetising.
-Keep bird food off the ground to make it difficult for cats to stalk bird prey.
+Keep bird food off the ground with a bird feeder to make it difficult for cats to stalk bird prey.

 Caitlin Casey is a Senior Writer for Modern Gardens, heat, Closer, and Grazia.
 She covers shopping, women’s lifestyle, popular culture as well as all things trending.